NoCoDeer/calculator-framework/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Calculator Framework is a modular plugin that provides several financial calculators for WordPress.
 It includes modules for compound interest, deposit growth, savings planning and financial goals.
 Charts are rendered using the bundled Chart.js library.
+Results can be downloaded as a PDF for easy sharing or record-keeping.

 == Installation ==
 1. Upload the plugin to the `/wp-content/plugins/` directory or install it via the WordPress plugin screen.